Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification

 The success of deep neural networks is highly dependent on large-scale annotated data.
 However, a large amount of data is unlabeled, and obtaining high-quality data annotation is a time-consuming task that requires expert knowledge~\cite{LAL, ISO, EAOA}.
 For fine-grained images, as well as images in specialized fields, such as archaeology, medicine, and natural species, the budget for expert annotation is even more expensive.
 Active learning (AL)~\cite{atlas1989training, settles2009active, aggarwal2014active, ren2021survey, liu2022survey, zhan2022comparative, li2024survey, zha2025data, wan2024survey} methods have been proposed to achieve the construction of high-quality labeled datasets with limited budgets and maximize model training performance by iteratively selecting informative samples, rather than the entire data, to be annotated during the training process.

-Various active learning methods have been proposed and can be broadly categorized into uncertainty- and diversity-based methods.
-Uncertainty-based methods~\cite{ALFA,BALQUE,NoiseStability} select uncertain samples near the decision boundaries for annotation as those having the most information.
+Various AL methods have been proposed and can be broadly categorized into uncertainty-based, diversity-based, and hybrid methods.
+Uncertainty-based methods~\cite{ALFA,BALQUE,NoiseStability} select uncertain samples near decision boundaries for annotation as those that have the most information.
 Diversity-based methods~\cite{CoreSet_arxiv,CoreGCN,ActiveFT} select samples with maximum diversity to cover the distribution of unlabeled data without redundancy.
-It should be noted that the sampling quality of the AL methods is affected by the feature representations of the data, as the AL methods commonly measure the value of samples by analyzing the underlying data distribution of the sample~\cite{DOKT}.
+Hybrid methods~\cite{BADGE,CLUE,ALFA,CDAL} exploit both uncertainty and diversity.
+These methods typically rely on reliable feature representations to estimate sample informativeness by analyzing the underlying data distribution~\cite{DOKT}.